apptainer/singularity-userdocs/cloud_library.rst

 Remote Builder
 --------------

-The remote builder service can build your container remotly, (you dont need root access to use remote builder)
+The remote builder service can build your container remotely, (you don't need root access to use remote builder)

-Building from a defition file:
+Building from a definition file:
 ------------------------------

-This is are defition file, lets call it ``ubuntu.def``:
+This is are definition file, let's call it ``ubuntu.def``:

 .. code-block:: singularity